slzhao/QC3/README.md

 	perl qc3.pl -m v -i inputFile -o outputDir

 	-s [int]		    Method used in consistence calculation, should be 1 or 2.
 In method 1, only the two samples will completely same allele will be taken as consist.
-In method 2, the two samples satisfy the criterion in method 1 or ~~~ will be taken as consist.
+In method 2, the two samples satisfy the criterion in method 1, or if the two samples were 0/0 vs 0/1 but 0/0 sample has some read counts in alternative allele, they will be taken as consistent.
 	-a [database]	Directory of annovar database.

 <a name="Example"/>
 # Example #